 - organic sunflower oil

 - 1 tablespoon smoked paprika or powdered chili

 Chorizo Scotch Quail Eggs Recipe How To’s

 Take a large pan and fill it with water and a decent-sized bowl with iced water.
 Now, bring the water in the first pan to a boil, add vinegar and slowly lower the quail eggs with a spoon.
 After a minute, take the pan off the heat and leave the eggs in for just about half a minute.

 Then take them out and put them into the second bowl, the one filled with iced water.
 Let them cool down for about 10 minutes while you start working on the delicious coatings.

 The next step in preparing this chorizo scotch quail eggs recipe is to prepare the coating.
 Put the parsley, almonds and stale bread into your food processor and blend them until they are finely chopped.
 Next, season the mixture well and transfer it to a dish.
 Then peel the protective membrane from the chorizo and just throw it away.
 Chop it roughly and then throw it in the food processor along with 1 hen egg.

 Blend everything until very smooth; then take the mixture and divide it into 12 patties.
 Just put these on a plate.
 Prepare 3 bowls: one with flour, one with a beaten hen’s egg and the third with the crumb mix.

 It’s All About The Wrap!

-Then, unwrap the Scotch egg and roll it into the three bowls.
-First, make sure it gets a proper flour dusting, then let it take a bath in the beaten egg and thirdly roll it through the crumb mix.
+Then, do this will all the remaining eggs.
+When this is done, unwrap the chorizo scotch eggs and roll them into the three bowls.
+First, make sure each one gets a proper flour dusting, then let it take a bath in the beaten egg and thirdly roll it through the crumb mix.
 Repeat the last two steps to really make sure you get a thicker coating.
 Do this with the rest of the eggs.